fizban99/microbit_hcsr04/README.rst

 +++++++++++++++++++++++

-Get the distance in cm with one decimal.
+Get the distance in mm.

 .. code-block:: python